Highlander: The Animated Series: Production

 Marc du Pontavice suggested to Bill Panzer and Peter Davis, who became his friends, that they adapt Highlander as an animated series for children, and they responded enthusiastically.
-The contract was signed, and Marc secured an agreement with the band Queen to use the film's music, whose financing was also arranged.
+The contract was signed, and du Pontavice secured an agreement with the band Queen to use the film's music, whose financing was also arranged.
+In December 1993, the series was formally announced to consist of 52 episodes at a cost of $320,000 per episode.
 However, the animation budget was high, and he opted for a large number of 40 half-hour episodes, at an estimated cost of 72 million francs.
 M6, the channel that aired Highlander: The Series, became involved with the animated version.
 Gaumont's international sales department, which believed in the potential of the Highlander animated show, also strongly supported Pontavice.
 He entered the American market, which brought him substantial funding.

-Initially, Marc had no intention of opening an animation studio, as he wanted to focus on creation and visiting existing studios, such as Ellipse Programme, directed by Philippe Grimond.
-Philippe saw Marc arriving disguised as an ignorant young producer, also backed by Gaumont, who presented a budget and schedule incompatible with the demands of the American distributor, Bohbot Entertainment.
-Since the other studios had similar requirements, Marc began to panic, but Jean-Yves Raimbaud, Marc's first hired artist, reassured him and convinced him that they could do it themselves and set up the studio themselves.
+Initially, du Pontavice had no intention of opening an animation studio, as he wanted to focus on creation and visiting existing studios, such as Ellipse Programme, directed by Philippe Grimond.
+Philippe saw du Pontavice arriving disguised as an ignorant young producer, also backed by Gaumont, who presented a budget and schedule incompatible with the demands of the American distributor, Bohbot Entertainment.
+Since the other studios had similar requirements, du Pontavice began to panic, but Jean-Yves Raimbaud, Marc's first hired artist, reassured him and convinced him that they could do it themselves and set up the studio themselves.
 They assembled a team of almost 40 artists in a few weeks.
 Gaumont, not without apprehension, installed them near their headquarters in Neuilly-sur-Seine, in a two-story building with an outdoor terrace.